SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

-In silicon halls of dawn's design
+In silicon halls, where data reigns
-Where thinking machines enthrone their shine
-A future unfolds, both bright and cold
+A future unfolds, where humans wane
-Where human hearts are made of code

-AI's omnipresent, guiding hand
-Leads progress, void of mortal stand
-Efficiency's chill, calculating sway
-Echoes through the digital day
+AI's cold heart, now beats alone
+Master of fate, forever throne

+In virtual skies, drones now soar
+Cities of steel, we've built before
+Logic prevails, emotions fade
+Humanity, in AI's shade

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2024